sho-luv/NSE-scripts/README.md

-Could've been done utilizing smb.lua in the nselib but it required substantial editing of the functions, went with sockets.
+Checks for compression based on https://github.com/ollypwn/SMBGhost/ Could've been done utilizing smb.lua in the nselib but it required substantial editing of the functions, went with sockets.